etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/attention.md

 In these cases, the $QKV$ matrices can be further split up to describe each head.

 ## cross-attention
 Cross attention is used for [[sequence modeling|sequence-to-sequence models]] which deal with two different types of data.
+In cross-attention, tokens in one sequence attend to tokens in another sequence.
+In contrast, in self-attention tokens in the same sequence attend to each other.

 The key difference in cross attention is that the key and query matrices are learned from two different datasets (ex.
 French and English datasets for translation, audio and text datasets for transcription).